utlibraries/ai-music-metadata-project/README.md

 ---

+## Processing Pipeline

+1. **Step 0.5**: Validate image file naming
+2. **Step 1**: Extract metadata from images using AI
+3. **Step 1.5**: Clean and normalize extracted metadata
+4. **Step 2**: Query OCLC WorldCat API
+5. **Step 3**: AI analysis of OCLC matches with confidence scoring
+6. **Step 4**: Verify track listings and publication years
+7. **Step 5**: Create final output files organized in subfolders
+8. **Step 6** (optional): Generate HTML review interface with images.
+Also creates a decisions-history spreadsheet, necessary to track changes to output files.
+9. **Step 7** (not in run script): Creates an 'original-outputs' folder and copies original cataloging files to it.
+Updates the decisions-history spreadsheet with cataloger decisions and updates cataloging files, including the batch upload file and sorting spreadsheet.
+9. **Alma Batch Processing** (not in run script): Takes the high confidence matches not already held by the institution and uses the OCLC number to create bibliographic, holding, and item records in Alma.

+*****The Alma batch upload scripts are provided for sandbox experimentation only.*****

+---
 ## Features
 - **AI Metadata Extraction**: LLM extracts title, artist, publisher, tracks, dates, and physical description from CD/LP images
 - **OCLC Integration**: Automated WorldCat searches return up to 10 matching records per item
-- **AI Match Analysis**: LLM evaluates matches, assigns confidence scores, and explains reasoning
+- **AI Match Analysis**: LLM evaluates matches, assigns confidence scores, and briefly explains reasoning
-- **Verification**: Automatic track listing and publication year validation
+- **Additional Verification**: Automatic track listing and publication year validation
 - **Batch Processing**: 50% cost savings for batches over 10 items (automatic)
-- **HTML Review Interface** (Optional but a very convenient tool): Visual review of matches with images
+- **HTML Review Interface** (Optional but a very convenient tool): Visual review of matches with images.
+Export decisions to CSV and process using script 7 to automatically edit cataloging files accordingly.
 - **Alma Batch Uploads**: Creates new bibs, holdings, and items by importing bibliographic information from OCLC.
 Intended for experimentation in Alma SANDBOX and excluded from the automated run script.
 ---